 In addition, the court may order the parents to split some major expenses, like daycare when both parents work or orthodontic braces when the children are in middle school.
 These types of large expenses may be entirely separate from any child support calculations, or they may become part of the parenting plan as well.

 Fairly and accurately dividing income, expenses, and support obligations like these often requires the help of a skilled Washington family law attorney.
-The lawyers at Ashby Law have many techniques at their disposal to help divorcing couples decide on a fair and equitable support agreement, and achieve great successes using mediation, collaboration, and other dispute resolution methods.
+The lawyers at Pacific Northwest Family Law have many techniques at their disposal to help divorcing couples decide on a fair and equitable support agreement, and achieve great successes using mediation, collaboration, and other dispute resolution methods.